We will provide resources for your work and study

 The library monitors the drawing of institutional support funds allocated to individual departments and when necessary assists the departments in adjusting their orders to meet the financial requirements.

-If you want to purchase new information resources for your departmental library, contact the assigned person at your department.
+If you want to purchase new information resources for your branch library, contact the assigned person at your department.
 The collections of departmental libraries are supplemented exclusively from the funds of individual departments; orders and the subsequent accounting agenda are handled by the department itself according to the public procurement procedure (projects, grants).
 The library supervises the process from a methodological point of view and, after the purchase, ensures library processing.